Buy Now (Affiliate Link) Buy on Amazon

 But when Virgil happens upon the fleeing magician and takes her into custody, she has a very different story to tell.
 Even handcuffed and alone, Arden is far from powerless—and what she reveals is as unbelievable as it is spellbinding.
 Over the course of one eerie night, Virgil must decide whether to turn Arden in or set her free… and it will take all he has to see through the smoke and mirrors.

-I received an ARC of The Magician’s Lie by Greer MacAllister through NetGalley and devoured it in two days.
-I fell in love with Arden the Magician almost immediately and was completely hooked by her story.
-She’s written as an unreliable narrator which I love because it keeps the reader on their toes.
-It definitely kept me interested as the story unfolded.
-The longer she told her story the less certain I was of her credibility.
-I found myself doubting every thing she said and wasn’t sure if I should feel sympathy for her or if she was really playing us.
-She’s a crafty one for sure so my suspicious-meter was high.
+I received an ARC of The Magician’s Lie by Greer MacAllister through NetGalley and finished it in two days.
+I fell in love with Arden the Magician immediately and was hooked by her story.
+She’s written as an unreliable narrator which I love because it keeps you on your toes.
+The longer Arden told her story the less certain I was of her credibility.
+I found myself doubting everything she said and wasn’t sure if I should feel sympathy for her or if she was really playing us.
+The book is called the magician’s lie after all.
+She’s a crafty one and my suspicious-meter was high.

-Now, I’ve never read Harry Potter, Twilight, or a host of other popular books because I do not read anything about magic, the supernatural, or the paranormal.
-I don’t have anything against these genres but they aren’t for me so I was a bit wary when I first started reading this book.
-I was excited to find that The Magician’s Lie isn’t about magic as much as it is the Magician, Arden.
-Really, it’s her story.
+I’ve never read Harry Potter, Twilight, or a host of other popular books because I typically avoid reading anything about magic, the supernatural, or the paranormal.
+The Magician’s Lie isn’t about magic as much as it is the Magician, Arden.
+It’s her story.
 The magic show is nothing more than the setting which spurs her on.

 So what is it all about?
 It all begins when Arden, famous for sawing a man in half trades her saw for an ax during a show one night.
 Later that same night her husband is found dead, killed by an ax and Arden is the obvious suspect.
 The whole story then becomes about whether or not this famed illusionist killed her husband.
 Did she do it or was it all…an illusion?